TTecLinc/peilinyang/_pages/research.md

 Open-Economy Macroprudential Policy: International Financial Arbitrage Channel.
 2022.

 Distribution-Driven Fiscal Policy.
-2022. _Utilization of Optimal Transportation theory for transferring agents from one wealth distribution to another_
+2022. _Utilization of Optimal Transportation theory for transferring agents from one wealth distribution to another to resolve Inequality_